Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 ## 3. Create network integrated web app

 Now we get to creating the actual web app.
-To use virtual network integration we need at least the Standard SKU, and then there are a few commands to configure secure the app and add the integration:
+To use virtual network integration we need at least the Basic SKU, and then there are a few commands to configure secure the app and add the integration:

 ```bash
 az appservice plan create --resource-group secureacrsetup --name secureacrplan --sku P1V3 --is-linux